KittyGiraudel/site/_posts/2014-06-02-feedbacks-feweb.md

 Also when tensed I tend to speak in low voice, certainly as an attempt to calm things down.
 Because of that, I had to hold the mic in my hand during the whole presentation.
 Trust me, figuring out the distance between the mouth and the mic every single time you say something is definitely not the kind of things you want to think about.

 Anyway, I eventually went through the whole session and ended my talk peacefully.
-The audience was receptive and we got some interesting questions (what about post-processors, Autoprefixer...), so it was pretty cool.
+The audience was receptive and we got some interesting questions (what about post-processors, Autoprefixer…), so it was pretty cool.

 <figure class="figure">
 <img src="/assets/images/feedbacks-feweb/talk.jpg" alt="">